 The Salar de Uyuni Salt Flats, sometimes referred to simply as the Bolivia Salt Flats, is a place unlike any other you’ll ever experience as a traveler.
 Best known for perfectly reflecting the sky during the rainy season and creating the world’s largest mirror), the Salar de Uyuni Salt Flats earns its spot atop many a traveler’s bucket list.

-In this ultimate guide to the best Salar de Uyuni tours, we share the best Bolivian Salt Flats tours, plus Salt Flats tours from surrounding cities, like tours from Tupiza, Bolivia and San Pedro de Atacama, Chile.
+While visiting the Salar de Uyuni is one of Bolivia’s most popular attractions, visiting this remote and desolate is challenging.
+In this ultimate guide to the best Salar de Uyuni tours, we share the very best ways to experience the Bolivia Salt Flats, plus Salt Flats tour options from cities like Uyuni, La Paz, Tupiza, and even San Pedro de Atacama, Chile.